wazuh/wazuh-documentation/source/learning-wazuh/suricata.rst

 traffic.
 Because Suricata is capable of generating JSON logs of NIDS events, it integrates beautifully with Wazuh.

-In this lab we will deploy Suricata on linux-agent and elastic-server such that Wazuh picks up the Suricata NIDS events so can be seen in Kibana.
+In this lab we will deploy Suricata on linux-agent and elastic-server such that Wazuh picks up the Suricata NIDS events so can be seen in Wazuh dashboard.
 Instead of making the same Wazuh config changes to both Linux agents, we will make use of Wazuh's centralized configuration feature to push out the extra Suricata-related Wazuh configuration to the appropriate agents.
 Lastly, we will do a little GeoIP enrichment of the Suricata NIDS events with Logstash, showing how easily we can augment existing log records with additional context information to make them more valuable.